How to Handle Itchy Skin During Pregnancy?

 Infection or Skin Condition

-A rash or discomfort may indicate a skin illness or condition requiring medical treatment, such as: Infected episiotomy or C-section incision.
+A rash may indicate a skin disorder or condition requiring medical treatment, such as an infected episiotomy or C-section incision.
 Itching at the site of a surgical incision might occur as part of the healing process.

 Candida Or Yeast Infections